chanduo5/HackerRank_problems/Designer Door Mat.md

 - **Center Alignment**: Patterns and text are perfectly centered for consistent formatting.
 - **Flexibility**: The code works for any valid `N` and `M` within the constraints.

-This explanation, combined with the code, should help you fully understand and solve this problem.
-Let me know if you need additional clarifications! 😊